Press

 BBC Cambridgeshire

-My Dear Kabul translator Parwana Fayyaz was interviewed by BBC Cambridgeshire’s Louise Hulland on 5 September 2024.
+My Dear Kabul (Coronet, 2024) translator Parwana Fayyaz was interviewed by BBC Cambridgeshire’s Louise Hulland on 5 September 2024.

-On 18 August 2024, My Dear Kabul writer Batool and translator Parwana Fayyaz, were interviewed on BBC Radio 4’s Newshour.
+On 18 August 2024, My Dear Kabul (Coronet, 2024) writer Batool Haidari and translator Parwana Fayyaz, were interviewed on BBC Radio 4’s Newshour.

-On 17 August 20204, My Dear Kabul writer Batool and translator Parwana Fayyaz, along with Untold’s director Lucy Hannah, appeared on BBC Radio 4’s Today programme.
+On 17 August 2024, My Dear Kabul (Coronet, 2024) writer Batool Haidari and translator Parwana Fayyaz, along with Untold’s director Lucy Hannah, appeared on BBC Radio 4’s Today programme.

 Service95 is a global editorial platform founded by Dua Lipa.
-In this exclusive extract, all the women are writing from the city of Kabul as the Taliban advance and take control of the city.
+In this exclusive extract from My Dear Kabul (Coronet, 2024), all the women are writing from the city of Kabul as the Taliban advance and take control of the city.

 Three years ago this month America withdrew from Afghanistan